-OVC's applications have been integrated with the OJP Security Information & Event Management (SIEM) tool Splunk, which forwards logs to Splunk for auditing purposes.
-The audit trail captures any changes to the relevant users' data by DOJ personnel.
+This system has been integrated with the OJP Security Information & Event Management (SIEM) tool Splunk, which forwards logs to Splunk for auditing purposes.
+The audit trail captures any changes to the CBOB users' data by DOJ personnel.
 OJP Cybersecurity teams monitor logs in accordance with DOJ security control requirements, which require monitoring on a weekly basis.